apollographql/apollo-ios/docs/source/api/Apollo/extensions/RequestChainNetworkTransport.md

 - Parameters:
   - operation: The operation to create a request for
   - files: The files you wish to upload
+  - manualBoundary: [optional] A manually set boundary for your upload request.
+Defaults to nil.
 - Returns: The created request.

 #### Parameters